 This goes with analytics a little bit (which was mentioned earlier), but I’m also calling it out as its own point.
 See what people are searching for on your site.
-If they’re not finding what they want, it’s a sign that you need to create content that provides the answer.
+If they’re not finding what they want, it’s a sign you need to create content providing the answer.

 There are a few content topic generators available.
 They use popular title formulas, and you fill in the blanks with your industry terms and keywords.